-Corporación Interamericana para el Financiamiento de Infraestructura, S. A. (the "Corporation" or "CIFI") was organized on August 10, 2001 under the laws of the Republic of Costa Rica and began operations in July 2002.
-As of April 4, 2011, the Corporation was legally redomiciled under the laws of Republic of Panama.
+Corporación Interamericana para el Financiamiento de Infraestructura, S. A. ("CIFI") was organized on August 10, 2001, under the laws of the Republic of Costa Rica and began operations in July 2002.
+As of April 4, 2011, CIFI was legally redomiciled under the laws of the Republic of Panama.

-The Corporation's business structure is based on one segment, as its main line of business is granting loans to finance infrastructure projects in Latin America.
-However, it also offers other services such as "Advisory & Structuring" services, which are not evaluated as a separate segment of the Corporation's business but rather assessed in conjunction with its lending activities.
+CIFI's business structure is based on one segment, as its primary line of business is granting loans to finance infrastructure projects in Latin America.
+However, it also offers other services such as "Advisory & Structuring", which are not evaluated as a separate segment of the CIFI's business but instead assessed in conjunction with its lending activities.

-Effective July 1, 2016, CIFI moved its headquarters from Arlington, Virginia to Panama City, Republic of Panama; the presence in Panama has allowed the Corporation to be closer to CIFI's Latin America and Caribbean operations, which is its center stage.
+Effective July 1, 2016, CIFI moved its headquarters from Arlington, Virginia to Panama City, Republic of Panama; the presence in Panama has allowed CIFI to be closer to CIFI's Latin America and Caribbean operations, which is its center stage.
 Panama is an important financial center in Latin America and the Caribbean, and also it is a logistical enclave that allows quick access to the region.

-The Corporation's main offices are located at MMG Tower, 13th Floor, Office 13A, Paseo Roberto Motta Avenue, Costa del Este, Panama City, Republic of Panama.
+CIFI's main offices are located at MMG Tower, 13th Floor, Office 13A, Paseo Roberto Motta Avenue, Costa del Este, Panama City, Republic of Panama.

-The Corporation owns or controls the following subsidiary companies incorporated in 2017:
+CIFI owns or controls the following subsidiary companies incorporated in 2017:

-Activity Country of Incorporation Controlling Ownership September 30, 2021 December 31, 2020 CIFI SEM, S. A. Personnel Management Panama 100% 100% CIFI PANAMA, S. A. Lending & Financing Structuring Panama 100% 100% CIFI LATAM, S. A. Lending & Financing Structuring Panama 100% 100% CIFI AM, S. A. Administration of Investment Funds Cayman Islands 100% 100%
+Country of Activity Incorporation Controlling Ow nership 2021 2020 CIFI SEM, S. A. Personnel Management Panama 100% 100% CIFI PANAMA, S. A. Lending & Financing Structuring Panama 100% 100% CIFI LATAM, S. A. Lending & Financing Structuring Panama 100% 100% CIFI SERVICE, S. A. CIFI ASSET Advisor Service Panama 100% 100% MANAGEMENT LTD. Administration of Investment Funds Cayman Islands 100% 100%